Case management standards—Mental Health Review Tribunal

 Practitioners must assess whether the client has the capacity to understand the nature and effect of a decision to waive the right, and the ability to make and communicate the decision.
 Practitioners should keep a written record of their assessment, decision and reasons.

-If the practitioner assesses that the client has capacity to waive legal representation, and the client instructs they want to apply to waive the right to be represented by their appointed representative, such a waiver must be requested in writing from the MHRT as required by s740(4) of the MHA.
+If the practitioner assesses that the client has capacity to waive legal representation, and the client instructs they want to apply to waive the right to be represented by their appointed representative, such a waiver must be requested from the MHRT as required by s740(4) of the MHA.